FAQs

 Can I change my frames colour?

-You sure can!
-Any of our frames can be changed to black or white and some of our rectangle frames are offered in our natural oak colour.
+In some cases, yes!
+Please read the description of the item you are interested in & it will state if we can change the frame colour.
 Leave a note at checkout if you’re wanting to switch out your frame’s colours or contact our socials to confirm if the colour you’re wanting is possible.

 How do you preserve them?